 Our Spiritan mission is part of all we do at the Thomas R. Kline School of Law of Duquesne University.
 We bear truth to the commitment we were founded upon-to serve God by serving our students.
 We remain dedicated to cultivating students who will carry into the world a mind, spirit, and heart steadfast in furthering justice and good of our society.

 We take our mission and duty to our students seriously.
 As the world changes and grows we evolve, too, without ever losing sight of our core principles.
 Our Vision Pillars were not developed to replace our mission.
 Rather, they are based on our mission, are forward looking, and complement it.
-They ensure our students remain at the forefront of all we do, receiving a legal education rooted in proficiency, ethics, modern skills, and equality.
+They ensure our students remain at the forefront of all we do, receiving a legal education rooted in proficiency, ethics, and modern skills.
 It was upon those expectations we built our vision for our program and for our students.

 If you are interested in becoming a lawyer whose passion is to enrich the world through the practice of law, we invite you to learn more and apply today.